Hornswoggle: Independent circuit (2016–present)

-Total Nonstop Action Wrestling / Impact Wrestling (2016–2017, 2019–2020)
+Total Nonstop Action Wrestling / Impact Wrestling (2016–2020)

-On the December 15, 2016 episode of Impact Wrestling, titled Total Nonstop Deletion, Swoggle made an appearance as the partner of Rockstar Spud in the Tag Team Apocalypto match.
+On the December 15, 2016, episode of Impact Wrestling, titled Total Nonstop Deletion, Swoggle made an appearance as the partner of Rockstar Spud in the Tag Team Apocalypto match.
 After turning on Spud in the Tag Team Apocalypto, Swoggle would square off with Lashley and knocked himself out when he attempted a spear on Lashley.
-He would then appear on January 5, 2017 episode of Impact Wrestling, where he would defeat Rockstar Spud, causing Spud to quit.
+He would then appear on January 5, 2017, episode of Impact Wrestling, where he would defeat Rockstar Spud, causing Spud to quit.
 On January 19, episode of Impact Wrestling, he would then team up with Robbie E in a losing effort against Aron Rex and Spud.
 On April 27 episode of Impact Wrestling, Swoggle was paying Rockstar Spud some attention and ruffled Spud's hair in what was intended to be an amusing gimmick with the fans - however Spud took exception to this and as he was chasing Swoggle, the situation concluded with Swoggle running up the entrance ramp, after losing his trousers (pants).
 Later that same show, Swoggle would viciously attack Spud using a hammer, causing unknown leg injuries.
 On June 1, Spud returned to Impact, entering through the crowd and attacking Swoggle with a hammer, like Swoggle had done to him.
 On November 13, 2017, his profile was officially removed from Impact Wrestling's website confirming his departure from the company.
-Reportedly, Swoggle was never signed to a contract by Impact Wrestling.

 Swoggle returned to Impact Wrestling at Bound for Glory 2019 where Swoggle competed in the Bound for Gold gauntlet match which was won by Eddie Edwards.

 On October 24, 2020, Swoggle made another surprise return to Impact Wrestling at Bound for Glory 2020, where he competed in the Call Your Shot Gauntlet Battle Royal, which was won by Rhyno.

 On the October 27 episode of Impact, Swoggle helped Tommy Dreamer in defeating Brian Myers in a hardcore match by hitting Myers with a low blow.
 Later, it was announced that Myers would face Swoggle in a match at Turning Point.
 At the event he lost against Myers.

-On November 24, 2020, Swoggle appeared as 'AJ Swoggle', a parody of wrestler AJ Styles, and defeated Ethan Page with the help of Karl Anderson.
+On November 24, 2020, Swoggle appeared as a parody of wrestler AJ Styles, and defeated Ethan Page with the help of Karl Anderson.